 Spain as a destination is a lot more diverse than you would first think.
 Almost everyone has the image of golden beaches and tapas in their minds when they go to Spain, I was no different!

 Well, the reality is a little more nuanced!

 The number of historical buildings in the region is incredible.
-The Alhambra and La Mezquita are among some of the most popular tourist spots in Spain.
+If you visit Sevilla, you’ll discover a number of these buildings.
+While the Alhambra and La Mezquita are among some of the most popular tourist spots in Spain.
 The country is teeming with these type of places!

 When I first travelled to Spain I thought the whole country was more or less the same culturally and even geographically.

 I could not have been more wrong!

 Living in Barcelona, I realised this rather quickly.
 The majority of the people there don’t consider themselves to be Spanish, rather they consider themselves Catalan.